adap/demo-app/README.md

-# Flower: Raspberry Pi Cluster Apps
+# Flower: Demo App

 ## Install dependencies and project

-In any of the subdirectories start with installing the project.
+Install the project by running the following commando.

 ```bash
 pip install -e .